averne/SwitchWave/README.md

 ## Features
 - Custom hardware acceleration backend for FFmpeg for the following codecs:
     - MPEG1/2/4
+    - VC1
     - H.264/AVC (10+ bit not supported by hardware)
+    - H.265/HEVC (12+ bit not supported by hardware)
     - VP8
     - VP9 (10+ bit not supported by hardware)
 - Custom graphics backend for mpv using deko3d, supporting: